 - I certify that the Delaware Department of Health and Social Services is the agency responsible for administering the program, and the Delaware Division of Social Services is the agency responsible for supervising the program. - 2.
-I assure that local governments and private sector organizations: - a. have been consulted regarding the plan and design of welfare services in Delaware so that services are provided in a manner appropriate to local populations; and - b. have had at least 45 days to submit comments on the plan and the design of such services. - 3.
+I assure that local governments and private sector organizations:

+- a. have been consulted regarding the plan and design of welfare services in Delaware so that services are provided in a manner appropriate to local populations; and - b. have had at least 45 days to submit comments on the plan and the design of such services. - 3.
 Delaware will operate a Child Support Services program under the State Plan approved under part D. - 4.
 Delaware will operate a Foster Care and Adoption Assistance program in accordance with part E and the State Plan and take all necessary actions to ensure that children receiving assistance are eligible for medical assistance. - 5.
-Delaware will provide each member of an Indian tribe, who is domiciled in the State and is not eligible for assistance under a Tribal Family Assistance plan approved under Section 412, with equitable access to assistance under the State program funded under this part attributable to funds provided by the Federal Government.

-- 6. Delaware has established and is enforcing standards and procedures to ensure against program fraud and abuse, including standards and procedures concerning nepotism, conflicts of interest among individuals responsible for the administration and supervision of the State program, kickbacks, and the use of political patronage. - 7.
-Delaware will make available to the public a summary of the State Plan.
+Delaware will provide each member of an Indian tribe, who is domiciled in the State and is not eligible for assistance under a Tribal Family Assistance plan approved under Section 412, with equitable access to assistance under the State program funded under this part attributable to funds provided by the Federal Government. - 6.
+Delaware has established and is enforcing standards and procedures to ensure against program fraud and abuse, including standards and procedures concerning nepotism, conflicts of interest among individuals responsible for the administration and supervision of the State program, kickbacks, and the use of political patronage. - 7.
+I certify that the Delaware Department of Health and Social Services has established and is enforcing standards and procedures to screen and identify individuals receiving assistance under this part with a history of domestic violence while maintaining the confidentiality of such individuals. - 8.
+I certify that the Delaware Department of Health and Social Services has established and is enforcing standards and procedures to ensure that applicants and potential applicants for TANF are notified of assistance made available by the state to victims of sexual harassment and survivors of domestic violence, sexual assault, or stalking. - 9.
+I certify that case workers and other agency personnel responsible for administering the TANF program are trained in: the nature and dynamics of sexual harassment and domestic violence, sexual assault, and stalking; state standards and procedures relating to the prevention of, and assistance for, individuals who are victims of sexual harassment or survivors of domestic violence, sexual assault, or stalking; and methods of ascertaining and ensuring the confidentiality of personal information and documentation related to applicants for assistance and their children who have provided notice about their experiences of sexual harassment, domestic violence, sexual assault, or stalking.